-Bowen National Research conducted three separate online surveys to solicit input from area stakeholders, employers, and resident/commuters within Region G. Overall, 600 people participated in the surveys, providing valuable local insight into the housing challenges, issues and opportunities in the area.
+Bowen National Research conducted three separate online surveys to solicit input from area stakeholders, employers, and resident/commuters within the East Central Michigan Region.
+Overall, 600 people participated in the surveys, providing valuable local insight into the housing challenges, issues and opportunities in the area.
 The aggregate results from these surveys are presented and evaluated in Section IX.